-- In a high-speed blender, combine the cashews, almond milk, agave, and vanilla until smooth.
+In a high-speed blender, combine the cashews, almond milk, sweetener, lucuma, and vanilla until smooth.

-- Pour vanilla filling over the brownie mixture, spreading it out evenly.
+Pour the vanilla filling over the brownie mixture nice and evenly.

 Chocolate Coconut Mint Frosting:

-- Place all of the ingredients in a blender and process until smooth.
+Place the sweetener, cacao powder, coconut oil, salt and mint extract in a blender and process until smooth.

 Stop occasionally to scrape down the sides of the blender jar with a rubber spatula.